etn-ccis/blui-angular-workflows/login-workflow/README.md

 To use the example project as a starting point, read our [Sample Project Integration](https://github.com/pxblue/angular-workflows/tree/master/login-workflow/docs/sample-project-integration.md) instructions.

-// TODO: Move this to the existing project integration docs
 # Routing
 In your `app.routing.ts` config, add the auth-specific routes. `authSubRoutes` is a `Route[]` which contains all necessary route config.